 Grammarly allows you to set goals within your writing, and this feature is excellent for teaching purpose, style, audience, and tone.
 When the student goes in and sets the goals, Grammarly will use these goals to help drive their writing to make it purposeful.

 The first goal set is the audience.
 Knowing who is going to read their paper should change how they write it.
 The audience choices include general, knowledgable, and expert.

 The next goal is style.
-Does the student´s writing need to sound formal, informal, or have a neutral tone?
-After teaching formality in the classroom, Grammarly will help ensure they keep the same tone throughout the writing.
+Does the student’s writing need to sound formal, informal, or have a neutral tone?
+After teaching formality in the classroom, Grammarly will help ensure they keep the same style throughout the writing.

 The final goal set is the domain.
 The domain is similar to purpose, but what rules must they follow based on the area they are writing.
 Grammarly recognizes academic, business, general, email, casual, and creative as domains they can help.

 Knowing these goals helps Grammarly deliver better judgments.
-Having students utilize these goals will help you teach the purpose of writing, tone of writing, and style of writing.
+Having students utilize these goals will help teachers to teach the purpose of writing, tone of writing, and style of writing.

 There is no discount for students but they do have a free version.
 Ask your students to sign up for Grammarly so they can practice at home to improve their writing.